manwaring/lambda-wrapper/README.md

 # API Gateway HTTP API

-Note that other than the raw payload from AWS the HTTP API method signature and response functions match the API Gateway signature and functions.
+Other than the raw payload from AWS the HTTP API method signature and response functions match the API Gateway signature and functions.
 Hooray for wrappers!
+Note that you still need to provide the correct wrapper function so that the library can parse the AWS event correctly.

 ## Sample TypeScript implementation